rsignell-usgs/docker-terria-usgs/README.md

 * Copy content in `install from forked repo` directory to `/opt/docker/vanilla`
 * Use the `Dockerfile` in the `install from forked repo` to create an image called `terria-vanilla`.

-Following steps are common in both installation options.
+* Following steps are common in both installation options.
 Create the image by the `docker buid` command below.
 If installing more than one instance of TerriaMap see the instructions in the `Dockerfile` to change the installation folder prior this commad.
  ```
 docker build -t terria-vanilla .
 ```

+* Copy content in `required files` directory to `/opt/docker/vanilla`.
+These are the files that are mapped in `docker-compose.yml`
-* Edit tokens in `devserverconfig.json`, `config.json` and `usgs.json`
-- Get a personal access token for gist here: https://github.com/settings/tokens
+* Edit the copied files.
+Edit tokens in `devserverconfig.json` and `config.json`.
+Get a personal access token for gist here: https://github.com/settings/tokens

-* Copy content in `docker-compose.yml`

 * Edit nginx config file to map port 3002: